-The first step is sometimes the hardest—at what point did you know you were ready to step out and start your own line?
+BYRDIE: The first step is sometimes the hardest—at what point did you know you were ready to step out and start your own line?

-What would you say was the main inspiration for your line?
+BYRDIE: What would you say was the main inspiration for your line?

-Tilbury: Throughout my work, I realized that there was no difference between real women and the celebrities and models I worked with; it’s just that celebrities and models understand the power of makeup to maximize their assets.
+CT: Throughout my work, I realized that there was no difference between real women and the celebrities and models I worked with; it’s just that celebrities and models understand the power of makeup to maximize their assets.
 I often witness celebrities who come in with the same problems as all of us (tired skin, bags, pimples), but when their makeup is complete, they have that metamorphose moment of finding themselves again in the mirror: “There she is!”

 When you look good, you feel good, and the world reacts to you in a different way.
 What really drives me is sharing this power with every woman.
 Beauty is not an exclusive club—there are no unattractive women, just some that don’t know they can be beautiful.
-They don’t understand the power of makeup and how it can transform their outer beauty, but also their inner confidence.
+They don’t understand the power of makeup and how it can transform their outer beauty but also their inner confidence.

-Tilbury: Social media is an incredibly powerful tool in engaging your consumer in a deeper relationship than is possible at a counter in a store, and also for expressing your brand DNA, giving instant access to behind-the-scenes content, sharing artistry and expertise, and a customer service tool, too.
+CT: Social media is an incredibly powerful tool in engaging your consumer in a deeper relationship than is possible at a counter in a store and also for expressing your brand DNA, giving instant access to behind-the-scenes content, sharing artistry and expertise, and a customer service tool, too.
 In today’s world, social media is king and the key to connecting to people from every generation.
 It allows you to create buzz, engage in a dialogue with your consumers and reach millions of people instantly.
-I will never forget when I first reached 20k followers on Instagram and realized that I literally was communicating with an entire football stadium of people in the palm of my hand—it was really powerful!
+I will never forget when I first reached 20,000 followers on Instagram and realized that I literally was communicating with an entire football stadium of people in the palm of my hand—it was really powerful!

-Are there other social platforms you like to use?
+BYRDIE: Are there other social platforms you like to use?